alessonrenato/MyScripts/README.md

 - Repository intented for the development and stashing of scripts to help doing repetitive tasks in linux and github

-- Later on it might be used for educational purposes on the creation and use of scripts
+- Later on it might be used for educational purposes on the creation and use of scripts for students and enthusiasts

 - I'm a humble student with very little time in programmings, so my work may not be optimal, but I will be doing my best to fix bugs and add any interesting features that may be reported to me